wilsonCernWq/OSPRayVolumeExperiment/README.md

-# OSPRayTinyLoader
+# OSPRay Volume Experiment Viewer

-A mesh viewer program using OSPRay + TinyObjLoader as backends.
+This is an experimental OSPRay volume renderer